ahmad-techie/ahmad-techie/README.md

 ## Hi 👋, I'm Ahmad

-### A Java programmer, Java Trainer, and QA Automation Engineer from Virginia, United States

 ## About Me
 I am a passionate Java Programmer and QA Automation Engineer with a keen interest in technology.
 As a dedicated professional, I thrive on solving complex problems through code and ensuring the quality of software through effective QA Automation Testing.